MichaelYuhe/ai-group-tabs/README.md

 - Fill in the OpenAI API key, add some types and click on the "Save" button.
 - Click on the "Group Tabs" button, your current tabs will be grouped.
 - Your new tab will be grouped automatically.

+> You can change the model and API server in the options page.

 ## Development